cetic/tsquared/README.md

 # TSquared
 Python implementation of Hotelling's T2 for process monitoring + MYT decomposition

+## Features

+1. Classical multivariate T2 chart in which Hotelling’s T 2 statistic is computed as a distance of a multivariate observation from the multivariate mean scaled by the covariance matrix of the variables
+2. Python scikit-learn -like implementation
+3. Efficient with large datasets
+4. MYT decomposition

 ## Specific Implementation

 Hotelling’s T2 is initially for sampled distribution comparison to a reference distribution,